Todd Washington

-Todd Washington (born July 19, 1976) is an American football coach and former center who most recently served as the assistant offensive line coach for the Jacksonville Jaguars of the National Football League (NFL).
+Todd Washington (born July 19, 1976) is an American football coach and former center who is the offensive line coach for the St. Louis Battlehawks of the United Football League (UFL).
 He previously served as an assistant coach for the New York Jets, Orlando Apollos, Baltimore Ravens, Hartford Colonials and the University of San Diego.

 Washington played college football at Virginia Tech and was drafted by the Tampa Bay Buccaneers in the fourth round of the 1998 NFL draft.
 He played for 8 seasons in the NFL with the Buccaneers and Houston Texans.

 Playing career

 College

 Washington started at center and both guard slots during four seasons at Virginia Tech.
 He helped the Hokies average more than 200 yards rushing per game over final two seasons.
 He started at center as a senior, earning first-team, All-Big East honors and had 81 knockdown blocks.
 He was selected to play on the South squad in the Senior Bowl coached by Norv Turner, then the head coach of the Washington Redskins.
 He was also the third ranked center heading into the NFL Draft, behind Olin Kreutz and Jermey Newberry.